NecipAkgz/fhevm-example-factory/docs/basic/encryption/fhe-counter.md

-Confidential counter implementation using FHEVM, compared with a standard counter to highlight encryption benefits.
+Confidential counter with encrypted increment/decrement operations.
+Demonstrates the complete FHE workflow: encryption, computation, and permission management.
+The counter value remains private, only accessible through decryption by authorized users.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: